CSStarfish/Class-Responses/July14Response.md

 ---
 ---

 **C. The lecture for today (Coding with Convolutional Neural Network) compared the application of our previously specified deep neural network with a newly specified convolutional neural network.
 Instead of using the fashion_MNIST dataset, use the mnist dataset (the hand written digits) to train and compare your DNN and CNN output.
 Were you able to improve your model by adding the Conv2D and MaxPooling2D layers to your neural network?
 Plot the convolutions graphically, include them in your response and describe them.
-Edit the convolutions by changing the 32s to either 16 or 64 and describe what impact this had on accuracy and training time.**
+Edit the convolutions by changing the 32s to either 16 or 64 and describe what impact this had on accuracy and training time.
+What happens if you add more convolution layers?**

 *    Adding the Conv2D and MaxPooling2D layers to my neural network increased the accuracy value of the model by just over 0.1.
 While the dense neural network (DNN) predictions were very accurate, with a value of approximately 0.98, the convolutional neural network (CNN) predictions had a slightly higher accuracy value of approximately 0.99.
 The CNN's heightened accuracy is even more strongly supported by its lower loss value than the DNN.
 There was just under a 2.5x difference between the two, with the CNN's loss equating to approximately 0.029 and the DNN's loss equating to about 0.071.